CohenCyril/LFTCM2024_Rocq/README.md

 This repository provides the supporting material for the Coq/Rocq sessions at the venue [Lean For The Curious Mathematician 2024 at CIRM](https://conferences.cirm-math.fr/2970.html).

-We provide two methods to explore the contents interactively and give a short desciption of the files.
+We provide three methods to explore the contents interactively and give a short desciption of the files.

 ## Usage